-Omaha Steel was founded in 1906 along 46th and Farnam Streets along Saddle Creek Road.
-It was a steel fabricator producing parts for urban infratructure and bridges in addition to part for truck bodies and trailers.
-Over time it would produce other things as well.
-After building a new 145,000 square foot building in Wahoo, Omaha Steel abandoned its longtime home in 2014.
+Omaha Steel was founded in 1906 near 46th Street and Farnam Street along Saddle Creek Road.
+It was a steel fabricator producing parts for urban infrastructure and bridges, in addition to parts for truck bodies and trailers.
+Over time, it would produce other things as well.
+After building a new 145,000-square-foot facility in Wahoo, Omaha Steel abandoned its longtime home in 2014.

 1936 Durham Museum photo of the Omaha Steel plant which is being turned into the Med Center’s Catalyst.

 The University of Nebraska Medical Center bought the land in 2019.
-They developed a plan that would utilize the bones of the old steet plant for the 170,000 square foot Catalyst building which is the key to a broader transformation of the 25-acre site on the western end of Saddle Creek.
-The building will house the UNMC Innovation Hub which will bring together UNeMed and UNeTech, UNMC’s development arms, in a medically centered incubator space that is intended to foster colloboration among inventors, entreprenuers and others.
-It will bring high paying jobs and economic development to the area.
+They developed a plan that would use the bones of the old steel plant for the 170,000-square-foot Catalyst building, which is the key to a broader transformation of the 25-acre site on the western end of Saddle Creek Road.
+The building will house the UNMC Innovation Hub, which will bring together UNeMed and UNeTech, UNMC’s development arms, in a medically centered incubator space intended to foster collaboration among inventors, entrepreneurs, and others.
+It will bring high-paying jobs and economic development to the area.

 2023 Nebraska Examiner photo of the steel frame of the old Omaha Steel plant.
 It will be converted into the Med Center’s Catalyst.

-The Catalyst also includes space for businesses, an event center, food hall, market, restaurant and a beer tap room for Big Grove Brewing.
+The Catalyst also includes space for businesses, an event center, a food hall, a market, a restaurant, and a beer taproom for Big Grove Brewing.
 The building is expected to be finished by the end of 2024.
-Meanwhile, the City of Omaha is spending $30M to build a 750-space public parking garage for the Catalyst and UNMC’s Core administration building near 46th and Emile Streets.
-The city owned garage will be built on land leased from the university.
+Meanwhile, the City of Omaha is spending $30M to build a 750-space public parking garage for the Catalyst and UNMC’s core administration building near 46th Street and Emile Street.
+The city-owned garage will be built on land leased from the university.

 Rendering of the Catalyst buiding which is being built around the steel frame of the old Omaha Steel plant on the western edge of Saddle Creek to the south of Farnam.
 Courtesy of Grow Omaha.